-Be sure to notify your host department to confirm your appointment end date, have your host department complete End of Employment or Activity Notification, and work closely with the ISSO to be sure you comply with your immigration status regulations.
+Be sure to notify your host department to confirm your appointment end date, have your host department complete the End of Employment or Activity Notification and work closely with the ISSO to be sure you comply with your immigration status regulations.

 If you are at BU under our F-1 or J-1 sponsorship and will be ending your program or employment/ activity prior to the end date listed on your current immigration document, the ISSO will issue you an amended I-20 or DS-2019 document reflecting your actual program completion date.
 Please be aware that many post-graduation benefits (such as applying for employment authorization or for program transfer) must occur within the grace period following your true program end date.

 If you’re planning to begin a new degree program at BU, you must have a new I-20 or DS-2019 issued for the new program.
 To get your new document, you must:

 - Be admitted to the new program, or be approved for appropriate post completion employment.

 - Provide new financial certification to the relevant admissions office.

 - The new I-20 or DS-2019 must be created no later than the end of your grace period.